scandale-project/scandale/README.md

 - [License](#license)

 [Pumpkin](https://github.com/scandale-project/pumpkin),
-the MAS Demonic Surveillance Platform, is a libre software which is providing a __backend architecture__ for collecting data from probes and storing proof of checks.
+is a libre software which is providing a __backend architecture__ for collecting data from probes and storing proof of checks.
 It also provides different mechanisms of extensions and connections.